-We all have the right to feel safe when we are at work, and it is the employer’s responsibility to ensure that employee’s safety is upheld.
-Employers can be held responsible for sexual violence that occurs within the workplace.
+Everyone has the right to feel safe at work, and it is an employer’s responsibility to ensure their employees’ safety.
+When they shirk this responsibility, employers can be held responsible for sexual violence that occurs within the workplace.

 There are many different examples of sexual abuse in the workplace.
 For example:

 - Forcing an employee to engage in sexual activities against their will

 - Sexually exploiting an employee for money, power or status

 The law forbids employers within the U.S. from retaliating against employees for speaking out against workplace sexual abuse or filing a charge of sexual abuse.
 Employers are also forbidden from retaliating against employees who participate in workplace sexual abuse investigations.

 How PCVA Can Help